bridge-codes/bridge/README.md

 ### Type inference

 The types of the validated query, body and headers as long as the return of the middlewares are automatically infered.
+You can use these objects inside the __resolve__ function of the handler.

 ## Middleware

 A middleware is handler function that is called before the resolve function of the main handler of the called endpoint.
 Creating a middleware is just as simple as creating a handler.
 In fact, it is a handler function which means that the middleware can perform the exact same tasks.

-The return of the middleware is returned into the { mid } object of the resolve function of the main handler.
+The return of the middleware is returned into the `mid` object of the resolve function of the main handler.
 Its type is infered.

-**Example:**
+**Example**
 ```ts
 import z from 'zod';
 import { apply, handler } from 'bridge';